SamanthaPetri/Alzheimers-Oasis3-Thesis/Models/README.md

 streamed from disk, so training times between the two are not directly comparable.
 GFLOPs and inference latency are hardware-independent and should be preferred for efficiency claims.

-Results are written to `v7_*_results.json` with every seed retained, including any excluded from the reported mean.

 ---